kakamband/youtube-video-automator/README.md

 5) Make sure you have streamlink downloaded, and runnable.
 6) Make sure you update the RDS inbound rules to accept connections from the new EC2 server.
 7) Make sure you have the NGinx server running (sudo service nginx start)
-8) Make sure you have the config/secrets.js , config/local_attributes.js , and the test_helper/helpers_tester.js files.
+8) Make sure you have the config/secrets.js , config/local_attributes.js files.
 9) Make sure the above files are filled out correctly.
 10) Make sure you make the migrations directory.
 11) Test to see that you can run the server initially without issue (npm start open).